olawuyio/snake290/README.md

 ## Contributing

-Please document your code and add to the doc file how your code works, as well as edit the readme file.
+Please document your code and add how your code works to the doc file, as well as edit the readme file.

 ## Extending the code